melboo/Parsons-Bootcamp-Web/Day_2/README.md

       - or just use “#” as a placeholder
     - with `mailto` attribute: will start user’s email program and insert email address
     - with `target=“_blank”` it will open the link in a new window

   - `<br>`
     - creates a break between elements. self closing.
-  - `<hr>`
-    - creates a ruled line. self closing.

   - `<b>, <i>, <em>`
    - for semantically styling text: bold, italic, emphasis.
    - we don’t really use these to style our pages anymore, but sometimes they’re helpful.

-  - `<ul> , <ol>, <li>`
-    - un-ordered list, ordered list, list element.
-    - examples: recipe instructions, creating a navigation bar.
-    - lists can be nested.
+## Embedded content
   - `<img>`
     - for placing a block level image. self closing.
     - src attribute: `src=“path/to/img.jpg”`
     - alt attribute
     - title attribute
     - width & height

   - `<iframe>`
+  	- Represents a nested browsing context , that is an embedded HTML document.
-    - we can place a website from somewhere else inside our website. whoa!
+    - we can place a website from somewhere else inside our website.
     - requires following attributes: src, width, height

   - `<!— —>`
     - comments: for we want to describe parts of the site or “comment out” code. browser won’t read these.